openjdk/jextract/doc/GUIDE.md

 through the FFM API.

 Note that for macros, jextract only generates an accessor when it sees a macro definition, like the one in the example, in the header files it parses.
-When a macro is only defined using `-D` on the command line, no accessor will be generated.
+When a macro is defined using `-D` on the command line, no accessor will be generated.

 ### Structs & Unions